anthonyrozmajzl/anthonyrozmajzl.com/content/post/Health Officials In St. Louis, Missouri are on a Fool's Errand Trying to Slow the Spread of Covid-19.md

 ## NOTES

+Years from now, nobody will recognize the government's response to the covid-19 pandemic as anything other than the greatest public health failure in human history.
+None of the recommendations from our political leaders and health experts about how to beat this pandemic have worked, and we have an entire year's worth of data on a local, statewide, national, and international scale to prove it.
+The return to normal life is promising, however. ["Neanderthal"](https://apple.news/AFIRA-QvPSFSM2s1Nsyox2A) states like [Texas](https://www.nbcnews.com/news/us-news/gov-greg-abbott-lift-texas-mask-mandate-open-state-100-n1259329) and [Missisippi](https://www.nbcnews.com/news/us-news/gov-greg-abbott-lift-texas-mask-mandate-open-state-100-n1259329), along with [West Viriginia](https://www.wpxi.com/news/top-stories/west-virginia-is-lifting-restrictions-opening-businesses-full-capacity/PCAECM3WOZHZHKUWKV2ZGYMKRA/), [Arizona](https://www.dailywire.com/news/arizonas-governor-lifts-restrictions-on-businesses-that-limit-capacity), and [Connecticut](https://www.forbes.com/sites/alisondurkee/2021/03/04/connecticut-lifting-all-covid-19-capacity-restrictions-on-businesses-including-restaurants-and-gyms/?sh=42fec94115e9), are beginning to let business operate a full capacity.
+Even Governor Newsom, albeit under pressure of recall, is [announcing plans](https://deadline.com/2021/03/newsom-announces-plan-to-loosen-californias-lockdown-requirements-amid-recall-pressure-1234706693/) to ease restrictions.
+Most surprisingly, the Washington Post [recently published an article](https://www.wsj.com/articles/vindication-for-ron-desantis-11614986751) saying that Ron DeSantis of Florida can claim vindication given his success relative to California and New York.

+While some states are starting on the right path towards normalcy, the vast majority have a long way to go.
+For most people, until their governor, an official in the Biden administartion, or some doctor in a white coat appears on national television granting them the ability to resume a life free from masks and social distancing guidelines, they will continue to believe ##### themseleves adminstration or somebody in a white coat appears on national television telling us we no longer need to wear mas and social

 This new version of public health has brushed aside basic freedoms and completed ignored any and all data showing the utter futility of the past year's worth of behavioral mandates in favor of the feeling of safety that comes with living in a culture of unquestioned compliance to the powers that be.

 spent the majority of 2020 unleashing a successful campaign of [mass hysteria](https://www.mdpi.com/1660-4601/18/4/1376/htm?fbclid=IwAR3hKqZ614zBr9zHXBOuaxTA8Z0Dt9Hb-TxObCY3qdpCJFuqh_Mmh3jCdtQ) and continue to berate the public with pithy slogans like "Wear a mask, slow the spread", and